 How to get to Fredericksburg from Austin: Most travelers drive from Austin to Fredericksburg and spend the day exploring the town and wineries before returning to ATX in the evening.
-However, a Greyhound bus is the most affordable transportation option to Fredericksburg.
+However, a Greyhound bus is the most affordable transportation option.

-If you plan to visit a lot of wineries and engage in wine tastings, you can book half-day wine tours with Austin Detours or Texas Wine Tours.
-These depart from Austin but will likely not stop in Fredericksburg.
-If you want to spend some time in the town, you’ll need to book a private tour or drive your own car.
+If you plan to visit a lot of wineries and engage in wine tastings, you can book half-day wine tours from Austin with Austin Detours or Texas Wine Tours.
+They will likely not stop in Fredericksburg itself though, so if you want to spend some time in the town, you’ll need to book a private tour or drive your own car.

 Austin is surrounded by some of the best state parks in Texas, but our favorite is the Pedernales Falls State Park.
-It’s home to a beautiful river and a mix of easy, moderate, and challenging hiking, biking, and horseback riding trails that take you along rocky outcrops, through forests to overlooks, and even to a waterfall.
+It’s home to a beautiful river and a mix of hiking, biking and horseback riding trails that take you along rocky outcrops, through forests to overlooks and even to a waterfall.

-Yes, you can go swimming in the Pedernales River, as well as kayaking or canoe on it too.
+Yes, you can go swimming in the Pedernales River, as well as kayaking or canoeing on it.
 Spend a few hours at the park or camp overnight, but just make sure to book your reservation (to visit or for a campsite) well in advance as the park often reaches its capacity by mid-morning and will close to those without permits and reservations.

 How to get to Pedernales Falls State Park from Austin: You’ll need a car to get to Pedernales Falls State Park as there’s no bus or train service.